Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

-\begin{proof} If the source sends its Send message to $2f+1$ of its neighbors, it means that at least $f+1$ correct neighbors will eventually receive the Send message.
-These correct neighbors will then initiate a Dolev-broadcast of their Echo message (cf. Send to Echo transition) to all other nodes in the system.
-Since every pair of processes are connected through at least $2f+1$ disjoint paths, every process in the system will eventually receive at least $f+1$ Echo messages.
-Using the Echo amplification, each of these processes will then send their own Echo, which means that every correct process will have delivered the original Send message of the source. \end{proof}
+\begin{proof} If a process sends a message to $2f{+}1$ of its neighbors, then at least $f{+}1$ correct of them will eventually receive it.
+These $f{+}1$ correct nodes will then disseminate the received message with an empty path (cf. MBD.2) to all other nodes in the system.
+Since every pair of processes are connected through at least $2f{+}1$ disjoint paths, every process in the system will eventually receive the message through at least $f{+}1$ disjoint paths and RC-deliver it. \end{proof}